darusik/adl_2020w/readme.md

      And then unzip the obtained archive.
   6. Generate the dataset with masks by running `Mask-Generator.ipynb`, or use the already generated as described above.
   7. Run step 6 from [here](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw) with additional parameter `lfw_pairs="data/pairs_mask_first.txt"` to get the model evaluation on pairs "mask - no mask".
 You can also set this parameter to be equal either `"pairs_mask_both.txt"`, or `"pairs_mask_second.txt"` to get evaluation on "mask - mask" or "no mask - mask" pairs correspondingly.
 The results should be similar to the [validation_results.txt](validation_results.txt).

+## Instructions for training baseline model
+1. Make sure that all packages from the [requirements.txt](requirements.txt) are installed.
+2. Check that the dataset is located in '~/datasets/lfw/lfw_mtcnnpy_160'.
+3. Run classifier.py to train a model.

 ## Discussion
 We created a solution for covering humans faces with masks and creating a dataset for face re-identification.
 Comparing to [this](https://doi.org/10.6028/NIST.IR.8311) paper, where authors just covered faces with a solid color, we took into account the 3D face shape, pose, and image lightning, which makes our approach more realistic.
 Unfortunately, we were not able to compare the performance of the models used in that research, since the models were not publicly available.